PhillHenry/ml_business_process_engineering/hugo/content/blog/carbon_neutral_flying_cars.md

 That's not how they make their money.

 I'm old enough to have been part of the DotCom boom in the 90s.
-During that time, consultants were telling their clients that, if they paid them lots of money, they would have a multi billion dollar IPO in no time.
+Consultants back then were telling their clients that, if they paid them lots of money, they would have a multi billion dollar IPO in no time.
 Nobody was making any money by being reasonable.
-That's how I successfully remained poor during the biggest boom in my lifetime.
+That's how I successfully remained poor during the biggest econominc boom in my lifetime.

 ("And remember to click _like_ and _subscribe_ for more of my great career advice").

+Similarly, it's clear that some people today are building internal corporate empires by promising their new team, department or project is going to shake their industry to its foundations.
+Without success criteria that are agreed up-front, how can they be proved wrong?
+When there is no strict criteria for truth, charlatans thrive - homeopaths, fortune tellers, economists - you know the types.

 What we're currently experiencing in this industry is DotCom v2.0.
 So, be realistic about what can be achieved by an ML project.
 You'll sleep better.